AndroidPillars/Flutter/CHAPTER-2.md

 # Single-child layout widgets

+- The single child layout widget is a type of widget, which can have only one child widget inside the parent layout widget.
 - Align, AspectRatio, Baseline, Center, ConstrainedBox, Container, CustomSingleChildLayout, Expanded, FittedBox, FractionallySizedBox, IntrinsicHeight, IntrinsicWidth, LimitedBox, Offstage, OverflowBox, Padding, SizedBox, SizedOverflowBox and Transform.